unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 Group exercise - Create Plan
 -----------------
 Problem: the existing legacy application is an information gateway for music-related events.
-It serves Music Fans (mostly young people getting updates about their favourite bands or events) and Event Organisers (newsletters, lists of atendees, analytics).
+It serves Music Fans (mostly young people getting updates about their favourite bands or events) and Event Organisers (newsletters, lists of attendees, analytics).

 The legacy application uses email as a delivery channel which presents us with the following challenges: